Capitals continue resurgence, pull away from Kraken

 Ovechkin faces backlash

 Late last month, Ovechkin delivered an antiwar message after his home country’s invasion of Ukraine.
 Ovechkin has voiced support for Russian President Vladimir Putin in the past.
-Since his comments, in which he did not directly sever ties with Putin, instead saying he hopes that the war will be over soon and there will be “peace in the whole world.”
+In his recent comments, he did not directly sever ties with Putin, instead saying he hopes that the war will be over soon and there will be “peace in the whole world.”

 Ovechkin and other Russian players have faced online threats and alleged verbal abuse, prompting the NHL and some teams — including the Capitals — to bolster security.

-Before Saturday’s game, a blown-up photo of Putin and Ovechkin — the star’s Instragram profile picture — was featured in a large sign behind the Capitals’ bench.
+Before Saturday’s game, a blown-up photo of Putin and Ovechkin — the star’s Instagram profile picture — was featured in a large sign behind the Capitals’ bench.
 The sign said, “Alex Go Back to Russia.”
 The person holding the sign was wrapped in a Ukraine flag.

 There also was a small Ukraine flag on the glass during warmups for Thursday’s game against Carolina.